fayebalomenou/bachelor_thesis/README.md

 ## Setup
 To run the code ensure you have **Python 3.10** or higher.
 The jupyter notebooks can be run using **Jupyter Lab** or **VSCode**.
+The required libraries for each notebook are listed inside as the top and can be downloaded from there directly.

 ## Data Access
 Due to size limitations the individual .ttl files of each floor and the merged .ttl file, containing the Knowledge Graph, have been uploaded to Google Drive and can be accessed using the following links: